 Quite a number of boys were always extra-cautious not to be caught off-guard by standing still when the ball came near them or idling by the sidelines as they waited for the unfortunate culprit to beat up.
 But for me, I used to be among the few outgoing players in the arena who dribbled the ball while trying to pass it in between some boy's legs.
 And on several of those Chobo Wa games, I managed to come out of every game unscathed until one fateful morning break-time.

-I was dribbling the ball with my usual valour and vitality that morning when it passed in between my legs.
-And then suddenly, every boy especially the fearful idlers descended on me with kicks and blows on every part of my body.
+I was dribbling the ball with my usual valour and vitality that morning break-time when it passed in between my legs.
+And then suddenly, every boy, especially the fearful idlers, descended on me with kicks and blows on every part of my body.
 After what seemed like an eternity of getting beaten, I must have gone back to class when the bell rang feeling more like a wildebeest that had escaped the jaws of a crocodile.
 That was way back in 1998.

 On reflecting about that boyish game of Chobo Wa, I have discovered that it bears some resemblance with real life in that most people idle fearlessly on the sidelines while waiting for the makers of the world to mess up so that they can descend on them with criticism.

 Yes, we are all prone to criticism throughout our lives.
 I admit some of the criticism may be well-founded and beneficial to our growth but most often, much of the criticism is due to what I call "the pecking order of the society": others want to escape their own insecurities by pointing out how they are better than us.

 I want to encourage you, my dear reader, not to take criticism personally.
 If the criticism is justified, learn from it.
 But if it's unjustified, remember the problem is with the critic.
 Let's take to heart the following words of Theodore Roosevelt, one of America's greatest presidents: